 10 Military Spouse Blogs We Think You'll Love

-Our local school recently started its fall session.
-About 24 hours before the first day arrived, a big snafu was revealed when the mailman didn’t deliver teacher assignment letters.
+During one recent school year, about 24 hours before the first day arrived, a big snafu was revealed when the mailman didn’t deliver teacher assignment letters.
 As you can imagine, in a heavily involved parent community, this didn’t go over well.

 Parents throughout the neighborhood tossed out their best guesses as to why they weren’t sent in a timely manner and began to share inside scoops and back-up plans they’d gleaned from “sources” inside the school.
 By way of piecing together bits of info, some of the uncertainty was alleviated and we all relaxed a little, realizing there were bigger problems in the world.